AnanyaBaruaB/IOT_EyeBlinkAccidentAlert/README.md

 This IoT-based project, this initiative aims to enhance road safety by utilizing an Eye Blink Sensing sensor to detect driver drowsiness, thereby mitigating the risk of accidents associated with driver fatigue.
+The main goal of this project is to create a system that enhances the safety of both the driver and passengers while driving.
 Components used here:
 1) Eye Blink Sensor (IR Infrared)
 2) NodeMCU ESP8266